 (4) The statement of costs must be filed at court and copies of it must be served on any party against whom an order for payment of those costs is intended to be sought as soon as possible and in any event –

 (a) for a fast track trial, not less than 2 days before the trial; and

 (b) for all other hearings, not less than 24 hours before the time fixed for the hearing.

 The lesson is that if seeking costs make sure details are provided to both the Court and opposing party prior to the hearing.
 A failure to do so can be costly.

-If you are unsure as to whether you might need a Schedule of Costs or would like some general guidance then get in touch for a no obligation chat with one of our friendly team.
-We are available by phone on 01482 534 567 or via e-mail by email@example.com.
+If you're unsure whether you might need a Schedule of Costs or would like some general guidance, call 01482 534 567 or email email@example.com for a no-obligation chat with one of our friendly team.

 Tagged as: Schedule of Costs